benber86/benber86.github.io/alcx_twitter.md

 <a id="i1"></a>
 ## 1. Introduction

 An increasing body of evidence has highlighted the relationship between Twitter and financial markets, including cryptomarkets.
-This paper will look at the relationship between discourse about Alchemix on Twitter and the asset's price.
+This piece will look at the relationship between discourse about Alchemix on Twitter and the asset's price.

-The hourly price data was obtained through <a href="https://app.flipsidecrypto.com/shareable/alcx-hourly-prices-fG2xmn">Flipside</a>
+The <a href="https://app.flipsidecrypto.com/shareable/alcx-hourly-prices-fG2xmn">hourly price data</a>, <a href="https://api.flipsidecrypto.com/api/v2/queries/c547e1a0-5869-46cd-8beb-945d6a2e254a/data/latest">total value locked</a> and <a href="https://api.flipsidecrypto.com/api/v2/queries/61faf4f4-af4e-44e3-a194-e4012edc5788/data/latest">number of unique wallets</a> was obtained through Flipside

 The Twitter dataset used covers the period between February 26th, 2021 and April 9th, 2021.
 It contains all tweets returned by Twitter for a full text or hashtag search over the following terms: `Alchemix`, `AlchemixFi` and `ALCX`.

-The code for this piece is available as a Jupyter notebook <a href="#">here</a>.
+The code for this piece is available as a Jupyter notebook <a href="https://github.com/benber86/alcx_twitter/blob/main/Alchemix%20scrape%20twitter.ipynb">here</a>.

 <a id="i11"></a>
 ### 1.1.
 Dataset overview